 Email address: rax222 [at] gmu [dot] edu

-Upon moving to Mason in 2006 he helped found the Department of Computational Social Science in 2007, the first department of its kind in the world, and has served as Department Chair since 2008.
-During the 2013-14 academic year, he spent a sabbatical year as Visiting Professor in the Complexity Economics Programme at Oxford University's Mathematical Institute and Oxford Martin School, and visiting fellow of Hertford College.
+Upon moving to Mason he helped found the Department of Computational Social Science in 2007, the first department of its kind in the world, and has served as Department Chair since 2008.
+During the 2013-14 academic year he was on sabbatical as Visiting Professor in the Complexity Economics Programme at Oxford University's Mathematical Institute and Oxford Martin School, and visiting fellow of Hertford College.
 For many years he has been External Professor of the Santa Fe Institute in New Mexico.
 Most recently he has co-founded and is Co-Director of the Computational Pubic Policy Laboratory, a joint project of the Krasnow Institute for Advanced Study and the School of Policy, Government and International Affairs (SPGIA) at Mason.